Otus-DevOps-2018-02/Win32Sector_infra/README.md

 flag, but this is not recommended.
 ```

-Yhis is work of state lock of state in remote state.
+This is work of state lock of state in remote state.
 Thisi s awesome!
 When I deploying my infrastructure, no one can destroy or broke it!

 ##############################################
 ##############################################